Hire From Within

 Why Are You A Worship Leader?

 My friend Adam once said, “I’m not a psychologist because that’s what I do.
-I’m a physiologist, so that’s what I do.”
+I’m a psychologist, so that’s what I do.”
 In other words, his chosen profession doesn’t make him what his job title says.
 His calling and bent made him who he is, so he chose that for his profession.

 Read More